 Donna holds a M.A. degree in Economics with a concentration in Labor Economics from Northeastern University in Boston, Massachusetts, and a B.A. degree in Economics from The University of Maine.

 Bryan Setser serves as a principal at rpk GROUP, supporting colleges, universities, and other non-profits with their reallocation, business model, and innovation strategies.
 Bryan partners with the team to develop the overall firm strategy and lends his expertise to education sector expansion, strategic partner development, and emerging technology solutions for the industry.
 Bryan’s work in higher education has included leading the higher education practice at 2Revolutions, a leading national design firm where his portfolio included multiple foundations, universities, HBCUs, membership organizations, and community colleges.

 Bryan’s entrepreneurial models work serves clients such as the Yale Center for Emotional Intelligence, Davidson College and Edx, Building a Culture of Innovation for Higher Ed with EDUCAUSE, Change and Innovation Labs for the American Council on Education, and a Breakthrough Models Incubator with NGLC.
-Bryan has also personally launched a statewide virtual school, a consulting practice, and helped three organizations navigate through merger and acquisition of their models.
+Bryan has also launched a statewide virtual school, a consulting practice, and helped multiple organizations navigate through merger and acquisition of their models.

-In his his third decade of innovative leadership for results in the education sector, Bryan has been a Chief Quality Officer, a Chief Design Officer, and CEO of the nation’s 2nd largest virtual school in the k-12 sector as well.
+In his third decade of innovative leadership for results in the education sector, Bryan has been a Chief Quality Officer, a Chief Design Officer, and CEO of the nation’s 2nd largest virtual school in the k-12 sector as well.
 Dr. Setser is also a national Baldrige examiner for the United States Department of Commerce, and his award winning career has included being selected by three different Governors for e-learning and school technology commissions.
 He was instrumental in the development of North Carolina’s Learn and Earn Early College efforts online, and has served as an adjunct professor to masters and doctoral students in e-leadership theory and practice at North Carolina State University.

 James Vigil has over 27 years of experience in higher education administration, and currently serves as Vice President for Administration and Interim Chief Financial Officer for Shepherd University.
 In this role, he provides direction, oversight, and operational management for Shepherd’s fiscal and procurement services; budget and resource planning; auxiliary enterprises; information technology; and facilities management, planning, and construction.